SciML/ModelingToolkit.jl/docs/src/tutorials/domain_connections.md

 ```

 ## Special Connection Cases (`domain_connect()`)
-When defining a component with more than 1 connector of the same domain but are not connected with `connect()`, it is necessary to still communicate to ModelingToolkit.jl that the connectors are of the same domain network.
-This can be done using the [`domain_connect()`](@ref) function, which explicitly only connects the domain network and not the states.
-For example, a hydraulic valve component will have 2 connectors, which transmit the same fluid, but the states of the connectors are kepts separate and defined by equation.
+In some cases a component will be defined with 2 connectors of the same domain, but they are not connected.
+For example the `Restrictor` defined here gives equations to define the behavior of how the 2 connectors `port_a` and `port_b` are physcially connected.

 ```@example domain
-@component function Valve(; name)
+@component function Restrictor(; name, p_int)
-    pars = @parameters K = 0.1
+    pars = @parameters begin
+         K = 0.1
+         p_int = p_int
+    end

     systems = @named begin
         port_a = HydraulicPort(; p_int)